openfl/www.openfl.org/learn/tutorials/your-first-project/index.md

 }
 ```

 In order to see our `Bitmap` instance, we use `addChild` to make it visible on the display list.
-The "display list" is an easy-to-use method of drawing that is available in OpenFL, you can read more about it [here](openfl_basics/display_list.md).
+The "display list" is an easy-to-use method of drawing that is available in OpenFL.

 ## Positioning an Object